by Will Grumke September 08, 2021 10 min read

-This will ultimately help you feel better, perform better, and reduce the risk of injury or setback as you work towards your goals.
+This can ultimately help you feel better, perform better, and reduce the risk of injury or setback as you work toward your goals.

-Stretching is by far the easiest to get started with as it doesn't require any equipment.
+Stretching is by far the easiest option to get started with as it doesn't require any equipment.

 Oh and don't forget that a lacrosse ball, softball, or another similar object can be used for self-myofascial release as well.

-Using a combination of all three of these approaches will go a long way toward increasing your flexibility, mobility, and improving how your body feels every day.
+Using a combination of all three of these approaches can go a long way toward increasing your flexibility, mobility, and improving how your body feels every day.